groboclown/caracara/README.md

 The return value is also one of the indexed values, and may be either a constant reference or an opcode.

 The op code + memory index references allows for the interpreter to memoize values, share them where possible, shorten execution frames, throw away unused values, perform forest detangling and parallel execution, and many other optimizations.

+Under the hood, the memory system stores individual values as "cells", which may include evaluated (memoized) values.
+Lists and structured types are cells that store collections of references to other cells.
+The interpreter gains much of its power by condensing these cells to provide optimal paths through the program.

 # System Functions